adjust/ios_sdk/README.md

 When the device is forgotten, the link just returns `Forgot device`.
 If the device was already forgotten or the values were incorrect, the link returns `Device not found`.

+#### I'm not seeing "Install tracked" in the logs

+If you want to simulate installation scenario of your app on your test device, it is not enough if you just re-run the app from the Xcode on your test device which already has an app installed.
+Re-running the app from the Xcode doesn't cause app data to be wiped out and all internal files our SDK is keeping inside your app will still be there, so upon re-run, our SDK will see those files and think of your app as being already installed (and that SDK was already launched in it) but just opened for another time rather than being opened for the first time.

+In order to run app installation scenario, you need to do following:

+* Uninstall app from your device (completely remove it)
+* Forget your test device from the adjust backend like explained in the issue [above](#forget-device)
+* Run your app from the Xcode on the test device and you will see log message "Install tracked"

 #### I'm seeing "Unattributable SDK click ignored" message